xieyuankun/FSD-Dataset/README.md

     If you need to reproduce the experiments, please download 16k_FSD.zip and organize the training, validation, and test sets according to the structure provided in the label folder.

-  ⚠️ **When applying for access**, please provide:
-  - Full name
-  - Institutional affiliation (university/lab/organization)
-  - Intended use

 ## 🔒 Access Policy (Application Required)
 To protect the rights of original content owners and ensure responsible usage, **this dataset is not publicly downloadable**.